ONSdigital/blaise-slack-alerter/README.md

 ### How to enable Slack alerts in sandboxes

 Error logs coming from sandboxes are filtered out by the Cloud Function via filters.
-If you want to enable Slack alerts in a sandbox, make sure to remove the following filters in `send_alerts/log_entry_skipped` before deploying:
+If you want to enable Slack alerts in a sandbox, ensure you remove the following filters in `send_alerts/log_entry_skipped` before deploying:

 - `sandbox_filter`
 - `all_preprod_and_training_alerts_except_erroneous_questionnaire_filter`

+**NB** After removing the filters, ensure the following commands run successfully, otherwise the deployment will fail: `make format & make test`.